stanFurrer/Where-not-to-eat-in-Chicago--/README.md

 Final presentation: Stanislas Furrer, Luis Carvalho

-# Previous milestone

-## Progress done up until milestone 2

-Up until milestone 2 we managed to familirize ourselves with the data we're working with and obtain some first results that form the first answers to the research questions we posed.
-We decided to drop one research question.
-Also, we started visualizing our results in the form that will be the target one, which are maps of Chicago with marked neighborhoods.

-## Internal milestones up until project milestone 3
-**The same list can be also found at the end of the `project_milestone2` notebook**

-The plans are split by research queations to which they apply:

-**Question 1:**
- - visualize and analyze spatial patterns of most common violations,
- - use violations as a source for "safe to eat" metric for a neighborhood (e.g. with percentage of inspections passed without violations concerning food or a trend in such pass rate).

-**Question 2:**
- - build a better heuristic to evaluate restaurant safety,
- - use other available features to determine "safe or dangerous" neighborhood (e.g. use the Risk column, narrow down the analysis to certain inspection type).

-**Question 3:**
- - study more indicators of restaurant quality, such as the risk level and violation categories, and their evolution over time,
- - find areas with potential future improvement,
- - inspect whether some restaurant chains follow certain trends.

-**Question 4:**
- - check if there is a relationship between "safe or dangerous" neighborhoods to eat and life quality index in those neighborhoods.

 ## Data story plan
 **The same plan can be also found at the end of the `project_milestone2` notebook**